 So you want to be a farmer?
 Each season we hire apprentices, who come to us from all over the country and with all kinds of backgrounds, to learn the ropes of running an organic farm with us.
 They go on to do amazing work in the world.
-We are now accepting applications for the 2019 season.
-See the job description HERE.
+Check back in January to apply for the 2020 season!

 Meet our 2018 Apprentices!

 Hometown: Houston, Texas